diegonti/VASP-MXenes/README.md

 # MXenes
-Python scripts used for my chemistry final degree thesis "Bandgap Engineering on MXene Compounds by Structure, Composition, and Surface Termination."
+Python scripts used for my chemistry final degree thesis [_Bandgap Engineering on MXene Compounds by Structure, Composition, and Surface Termination_](http://hdl.handle.net/2445/189371).
 Created to ease and automate the project by making it more efficient.
 Scripts include DOSCAR and LOCPOT files visualization, VASP input file management and POSCAR/CONTCAR modification and analysis.

 ## Details: